imphinite/gaode-maps/README.md

-## Collection of Gaode Web Services API for Laravel 5 **DEVELOPMENT IN PROGRESS
+## Collection of Gaode Web Services API for Laravel 5
+## **DEVELOPMENT IN PROGRESS
 Provides convenient way of setting up and making requests to Web Services API from [Laravel](http://laravel.com/) application.

-For services documentation, API key and Usage Limits visit [Google Web Services API](https://lbs.amap.com/api/webservice/summary/) and [Web Services API Usage Limits And Restrictions](https://lbs.amap.com/api/webservice/guide/tools/flowlevel/).
+For services documentation, API key and Usage Limits visit [Gaode Web Services API](https://lbs.amap.com/api/webservice/summary/) and [Web Services API Usage Limits And Restrictions](https://lbs.amap.com/api/webservice/guide/tools/flowlevel/).

 **Note that this package is under development.
 Most Features are not implemented yet.
 Feel free to collaborate on this project!

 **SPECIAL THANKS TO [Alexpechkarev](https://github.com/alexpechkarev/).
-Web Services Engine is borrowed from [Alexpechkarev/google-maps](https://github.com/alexpechkarev/google-maps/)
+Web Services Engine is borrowed from [Alexpechkarev/google-maps](https://github.com/alexpechkarev/google-maps/).

 Features